lilygoli/longitudinalCOVID/README.md

   python main.py -c Static_Network.py  -t True --path
     /data/COVID_longitudinal/best/static/model.pth
   ```
-Also the Majority Voting code can be exectude by using the following format:
+Also the Majority Voting code can be executed by using the following format:

   ```
   python main.py -c <config .py for the network>  -t True --path <path to model>